Walking past Maastricht architecture with Nicole Maurer

 Design and architecture exhibitions

 "This is one of my favourite places to visit for inspiration.
-They present themselves as a centre for design, architecture and urbanism.
+Bureau Europa presents itself as a centre for design, architecture and urbanism.
 You can obviously see that in the changing exhibitions.
-To me, this really feels like an 'urban' place with worldly exhibitions that stimulate your mind and bring current affairs from all over the world in special ways.
+For me, this really feels like an 'urban' place with worldly exhibitions that stimulate your mind and bring current affairs from all over the world in a special way.
 We have been involved in the renovation of the building located in the former showroom of the Netherlands' first big industrialist Petrus Regout.
 An industrial monument, in other words."

 -